openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 The Advanced Editor
 ===================

-The **Advanced Editor** opens a problem in XML.
-Templates for problems such as such as drag and drop and math expression input open directly in the Advanced Editor.
+The advanced editor opens a problem in XML.
+Templates for problems such as such as drag and drop and math expression input open directly in the advanced editor.

-The following image shows the multiple choice problem above in the Advanced Editor instead of the simple editor.
+The following image shows the multiple choice problem above in the advanced editor instead of the simple editor.

 .. image:: ../../../shared/images/MultipleChoice_AdvancedEditor.png
  :alt: An image of a problem in the advanced editor.